francoischalifour/todo-cli/README.md

 todo remove "Name of the task"
 ```

-To remove a task in a list:
+To remove a task with an interactive menu:

 ```sh
 todo remove